Archival Services and Digital Initiatives:

 Application

 Archival Services and Digital Initiatives funding opportunities are available to public libraries and partner institutions, and nominations for collections are accepted year-round.
-When you’re ready, click here to submit an application.
+When you’re ready, contact Josh Kitchens, director of Archival Services and Digital Initiatives.

 After You Apply